NBD405 New Business Development in Practice

-The schedule requires a significant effort from the candidates, both during and between the gatherings.
-It is therefore necessary that each group agrees with a group leader who manages the work in the future.
+The schedule requires a significant effort from the candidates, both during the seminars and between the gatherings.
 At each gathering, the groups will have to account for the progress of the work.
-The course has been set up interactively, which involves extensive contact between students, startups and course managers.
+The course has been set up interactively, which involves extensive contact between students, startups, academic mentors and course coordinators.

 - participation in the group work (based on peer feedback);

-- participation during the startup week and seminar series is mandatory; and
+- participation during the startup week and seminar series is mandatory (based on attendance); and